dotnet/Open-XML-SDK/README.md

 # Known Issues

-- On .NET Core and .NET 5, zip packages do not have a way to stream data.
+- On .NET Core and .NET 5 and following, ZIP packages do not have a way to stream data.
 Thus, the working set can explode in certain situations.
 This is a [known issue](https://github.com/dotnet/runtime/issues/1544).
-- On .NET Core, targeting .NET Framework 4.5+, and .NET 5, `System.Uri` will not parse invalid links.
-This causes an exception.
-A workaround in v2.12.0+ of OpenXml SDK is to use `OpenSettings.RelationshipErrorRewriter` to rewrite them to something that can be parsed.
-A discussion is available [here](https://github.com/dotnet/runtime/issues/26084) to enable something more robust in `System.IO.Packaging`.
 - On .NET Framework, an `IsolatedStorageException` may be thrown under certain circumstances.
 This generally occurs when manipulating a large document in an environment with an AppDomain that does not have enough evidence.
 A sample with a workaround is available [here](/samples/IsolatedStorageExceptionWorkaround).

 # Documentation